nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 To help make this event a success, TOPS will provide organizations with the following support:
 * Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name

-### Contribute to the ScienceCore

-**What is it?**

-Whether someone is looking to transition to a new way of conducting research or just getting started in their scientific career, TOPS aims to meet everyone where they are at on their open science journey.
-The core TOPS [open science curriculum](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/), will provide beginners with important definitions, tools, resources and best practices.

-To help scientists and researchers deepen their knowledge of open science practices in a particular field, gain advanced skills in data science or other research-enabling practices, and gain a more nuanced understanding of open science principles, TOPS aims to create the [ScienceCore](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/ScienceCore/readme.md).

-**How do I get started?**

-TOPS has released a ROSES seeking contributors to the ScienceCore.
-Learn more in [F.14 Transform to Open Science Training](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7bAB776446-03A8-4C24-845D-2E5A2ADA2D5A%7d&path=&method=init), in Section 3.1.
-Please refer to the official solicitation for additional details.
-* Resources for [getting started with NASA proposals](/docs/Area4_Moving_To_Openness/TOPST/proposal_resources.md) are available.

-### Host a Summer School on Open Science

-**What is it?**

-Science team summer schools are five-day workshops, hosted by various partner and collaborator organizations in the months of June, July and August.
-During these weeks, members of a science team dive deeply into a particular topic, allowing time for training, discussion and ideation.

-**How do I get started?**

-More information on TOPS open science summer schools is contained in ROSES [F.14 Transform to Open Science Training](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7bAB776446-03A8-4C24-845D-2E5A2ADA2D5A%7d&path=&method=init), in Section 3.2.
-Please refer to the official solicitation for additional details.
-* Resources for [getting started with NASA proposals](/docs/Area4_Moving_To_Openness/TOPST/proposal_resources.md) are available.

-### Run a Virtual Cohort

-**What is it?**

-Whether someone is looking to transition to a new way of conducting research or just getting started in their scientific career, TOPS aims to meet everyone where they are at on their open science journey.
-As such, one of TOPS' priorities is to develop and launch an open science curriculum that includes important definitions, tools, resources and best practices.
-You can learn more about the TOPS curriculum on [our GitHub](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/readme.md).

-TOPS is seeking solicitations for organizations who will organize and run “virtual cohorts” of learners to take the TOPS core open science curriculum.

-**How do I get started?**

-More information on TOPS virtual cohorts is contained in ROSES [F.14 Transform to Open Science Training](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7bAB776446-03A8-4C24-845D-2E5A2ADA2D5A%7d&path=&method=init), in Section 3.2.
-Please refer to the official solicitation for additional details.
-* Resources for [getting started with NASA proposals](/docs/Area4_Moving_To_Openness/TOPST/proposal_resources.md) are available.